cchitsiang/awesome-stars/topics.md

 ## data-structures

-- [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB.
-Bring AI to your database; integrate, train and manage any AI models and APIs directly with your database and your data.
 - [TheAlgorithms/JavaScript](https://github.com/TheAlgorithms/JavaScript) - Algorithms and Data Structures implemented in JavaScript for beginners, following best practices.
 - [TheAlgorithms/Go](https://github.com/TheAlgorithms/Go) - Algorithms and Data Structures implemented in Go for beginners, following best practices.
 - [labuladong/fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - 刷算法全靠套路，认准 labuladong 就够了！English version supported!
 Crack LeetCode, not only how, but also why.